matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 ##### What is a Java Annotation?

-An annotation is a special kind of class that you can create.
+An annotation is a special kind of class that you can apply to classes, fields, methods... (basically anything).
 It can carry read only values.

+It can be inspected at compile time to instruct the Java compiler.
+This can be used to enhance the compile time checks performed, adding safety.
+E.G. @Override will warn if the method is not overriding another.

+It can be (optionally) retained to run time to inform the running application.

+##### How are they used?

+You can read them from the Class, Method or Field object directly.
+Spring reads them from the classes to determine how to create and use them.

 #### Spring Boot and Auto Configuration